 Supporting local businesses

-North Yorkshire County Council has created a new website to enable North Yorkshire businesses and tradespeople, who can work under Covid-19 restrictions, to share what they offer with customers who need their services.
+North Yorkshire County Council has created the Buy Local website to enable North Yorkshire businesses and tradespeople who can work under Covid-19 restrictions to share what they offer with customers who need their services.
 Visit the local business directory to find local businesses who have adapted their services during the Coronavirus pandemic.
 As restrictions ease businesses are adapting how they operate.
 There are many advantages to buying local, so if you started using a local supplier please consider keeping this custom going as lockdown eases.
 Your custom is always a lifeline to small local businesses, but now more than ever.

-If you’re visiting the AONB please remember that the priority for food and drink in village shops still lies with local residents.
-Local shops generally still have queues outside, but they would be very pleased to serve you and all of them have a good selection of local produce, sandwiches, cakes, etc. If you’re having a picnic anywhere then please take all your litter back with you – it’s a fraction of the volume and weight once you’ve eaten and drunk it!
+Local shops will be very pleased to serve you and all of them have a good selection of local produce, sandwiches, cakes, etc. If you’re having a picnic anywhere then please take all your litter back with you – it’s a fraction of the volume and weight once you’ve eaten and drunk it!
 Pop a carrier bag in your packed lunch box to make it easier.

 Looking to the future